Anze Kopitar Net Worth 2024

 Early career and establishment (2006–2010)

-Kopitar made his NHL debut on 6 October 2006, against the Anaheim Ducks and scored two goals in the game.[7]
+Kopitar made his NHL debut on 6 October 2006, against the Anaheim Ducks, scoring two goals in the game.[7]
 In January 2007, he was named to the NHL YoungStars Game, an event included at the All-Star Game festivities; Kopitar recorded two goals and three assists.[9]
 Kopitar completed his first NHL season third among rookies in scoring, behind Evgeni Malkin and Paul Šťastný, with 20 goals and 41 assists for 61 points.[10]
 It marked the fifth-highest point total by a Kings rookie, and the highest since Luc Robitaille in 1986–87.[9]
 He finished fourth in voting for the Calder Memorial Trophy as rookie of the year.[11]
 Kopitar was awarded the Mark Bavis Memorial Award as the best first-year member of the Kings and was also named the Kings' Most Popular Player.[12]

 The following season, 2007–08, Kopitar was selected to represent the Western Conference at the 56th NHL All-Star Game in Atlanta, his first all-star game appearance.
 He was the youngest player in the game, nearly two years younger than the second-youngest player, Paul Stastny (Sidney Crosby was younger, but had to withdraw prior to the game due to injury).[9]
 Kopitar finished the regular season with 32 goals and 45 assists for 77 points; he led the Kings in assists and points and was second in goals.[13]
 Kopitar won the Bill Libby Memorial Award as the most valuable player on the Kings.[12]